Extension and trace for nonlocal operators: Harmonic functions

-Here the change the order of integration was justified because $Lu$ is bounded on $\overline U$ and $\mE^x \tau_U < \infty$, cf. \cite{MR3350043,pruitt1981}.
+Here the change of the order of integration is justified because $L\varphi$ is bounded on $\overline U$ and $\mE^x \tau_U < \infty$, cf., e.g., \cite{MR3350043,pruitt1981}.
 As usual, we let $p^U$ denote the transition density of the process killed upon leaving $U$.
-Since $Lu$ is measurable and bounded on $\overline{U},$
+Since $L\varphi$ is measurable and bounded on $\overline{U},$ for every $t>0$ we have